modal-labs/gpu-glossary/gpu-glossary/perf/peak-rate.md

 Peak rate is computed directly from the fixed hardware specifications of each GPU architecture.

 For example, [an NVIDIA H100 GPU](https://resources.nvidia.com/en-us-hopper-architecture/nvidia-h100-tensor-c) with 132 SMs, each containing 128 FP32 cores, can issue 1 single precision Fused Multiply Add (`FMA`) operation, which comprises 2 floating point operations per core.
-That’s 33,792 [instructions per clock](https://en.wikipedia.org/wiki/Instructions_per_cycle).
+That's 33,792 [instructions per clock](https://en.wikipedia.org/wiki/Instructions_per_cycle).
 The H100 can operate its compute subsystem clock at a maximum rate of 1980 MHz (million clocks per second) when using the FP32 cores, and so the peak rate is 66,908 billion FLOPS, or 66.9 TFLOPS.

-This precisely matches the Peak FP32 TFLOPS (non-Tensor) rate advertised in [NVIDIA’s H100 whitepaper](https://resources.nvidia.com/en-us-hopper-architecture/nvidia-h100-tensor-c).
+This precisely matches the Peak FP32 TFLOPS (non-Tensor) rate advertised in [NVIDIA's H100 whitepaper](https://resources.nvidia.com/en-us-hopper-architecture/nvidia-h100-tensor-c).